2) What is Death

 What is the wages of sin?

 The wages — the just consequence — of sin is death.
 It is not eternal torment, it is not reincarnation, it is not purgatory.
-It is the complete cessation of existence.
+It is the end of life.
+The person dies, the thoughts perish, and there is no consciousness until the resurrection.
 This is the penalty that all of us face because of sin.

 Who is subject to death?